johnosbb/Artificial-intelligence/Embedded/LuckFox_Pico_Ultra_RV1106/examples/rknn_mobilenet_demo/README.md

 ## Post-processing: Getting Top N Results

 The raw numerical output from the NPU is a long list of scores, one for each possible class the model knows about.
-Our goal is to find the classes with the highest scores – these are the model's top predictions!
+Our goal is to find the classes with the highest scores – these are the model's top predictions.
 The rknn_GetTopN (or rknn_GetTopN_int8) function sorts through these scores and gracefully returns the top 5 predicted classes along with their confidence scores.

 ```C